No holiday meal would be complete without a big bowl of creamy dreamy mashed potatoes

 - Add BUTTER!
 There are places you can skimp on the butter and this is not one of them.
 I like to use salted butter and lots of it (but you can use unsalted season yourself).
 Butter adds a creamy and… well, buttery texture.

 - Heat the Cream: Heat your milk/cream in a small saucepan or the microwave before adding.
 This keeps the potatoes hot and absorbs better.
 Add cream/milk a little a time to get the right consistency.

 How To Make Mashed Potatoes

-The length of time you need to boil the potatoes for entirely depends on how big they are cut.
-I quarter them so they generally take about 15 minutes.
-To check if your potatoes are ready, use a fork.
-If it is easy to pierce the potato, it is ready to go!
+- Boil the Potatoes: Cook potatoes in boiling water until tender.
+The length of time you need to boil the potatoes depends on how big they are cut.
+I cut my potatoes into quarters and boil them for about 15 minutes.
+To check if your potatoes are ready, use a fork to poke the potato and see if it is tender!

-You sure can!
-Frozen mashed potatoes reheat pretty well in the oven with a little milk.
-To freeze homemade mashed potatoes, scoop them into a plastic freezer bag.
-Press them out into a flat square and freeze it flat.
-This helps to make sure that the potatoes defrost and reheat evenly!
-When you reheat them, add about a tablespoon of milk per cup of mashed potatoes and stick them in the oven to reheat.
+You can freeze leftovers and they reheat pretty well in the oven with a little milk.
+Scoop them into a plastic freezer bag and press flat (this helps them thaw quickly).
+When you reheat them, add about a tablespoon of milk per cup of potatoes and place them in the oven to reheat (or microwave stirring occasionally).

 - Loaded Mashed Potato Egg Rolls

 - Shepherd’s Pie – Family favorite!